AntheSevenants/toledo-markdown-renderer/README.md

 ## What is Toledo Markdown Renderer?

 This Python script can process a Markdown file (or an HTML file, if you want) to automatically apply proper styling to it.
 The script does this by adding styling elements to each eligible element separately.
-Unfortunately, the KU Leuven Toledo environment does not support CSS styling, so this HTML 1.0 practise.
+Unfortunately, the KU Leuven Toledo environment does not support CSS styling, so this HTML 1.0 practise is necessary.
 Because it is tedious, however, I decided to automate it for myself and my lovely colleagues.

 ## How to use Toledo Markdown Renderer?